opulo-inc/ohai/docs/lumen/pack-out/index.md

 ### `x-gantry`
 1. Perform `x-gantry` QC
-	* `GT2-belt` has been trimmed to appropriate length (flush on 1 side, 15mm on the other)
+	* `GT2-belt` has been trimmed to appropriate length (flush on x-motor-mount side, aprox.
+15mm on the x-idler-mount side)
 	* `lens-cap` is present on `top-camera`
 	* The wire connectors on both `NEMA-11-stepper-motor` units face away from each other
 	* Each `nozzle-holder` has been lubricated and fit-tested with a nozzle